Judgement Day (Lovebites album): Themes

 The introductory song of the "second chapter" of Lovebites, "We Are the Resurrection" was chosen to be the opening track upon hearing the guitar riff Midori came up with.
+The guitarist said the song is in drop D tuning and that she created the riff to be crunchy and groovy.
 Asami, who worked on the song with the band's frequent collaborator Mao, said the first part sounds like thrash metal, but from there it develops in the "usual Lovebites way" and has the impact she expected after first hearing the riff.
 Midori said the marching rhythm conveys the feeling of "moving forward".

 Knowing that their first material following the hiatus was going to be "judged", the members decided to have a song titled "Judgement Day".
 It was the first song they wrote for the album, and bass is intentionally prominent in the intro and outro to show off the band's newest member.
 Haruna and Miyako both praised how much Fami's final basslines improved upon the demo's originals.
 Fami said she inserted slapping and tapping phrases because she is good at them.
 Asami said a key point of the song is the 7/8 time signature, but there are a number of tricky additions, such as slightly changing the riffs.
+Midori explained how the riff starts in 7/8 time but switches to 8/8, and chose the song as the best guitar track on the album.
 Haruna cited it as her favorite song on the album, noting that while the same phrase is repeated, she used a different drum pattern each time.

 Fami cited the Miyako-composed "Wicked Witch" as her favorite song on the album.
 She said the phrasing makes it seem as if the bassline is singing and likes how the A melody intertwines with the bassline.

 Believing thrash metal to be an essential part of the Lovebites sound, Asami cited "Dissonance" as her favorite track on Judgement Day.
 She said Mao came up with a lot of good ideas and they ended up with a song that became a "hook" of the album.

 "Soldier Stands Solitarily" was originally written for Glory, Glory, to the World but did not make the final cut.
 Miyako said she felt the melody, particularly the chorus, was too good to reject completely.
 So she rearranged it for this album, and said it came out 100 times better.
+She chose it as the best guitar track on the album.